-I am a science writer and wildlife biologist living and working in Yellowstone National Park.
-In 2000, I earned a B.S. in biology from Eastern Connecticut State University and then spent the next five years traveling throughout the U.S. and Central America to see what biologists really did for a living.
+I am a science writer and former wildlife biologist living and working in Yellowstone National Park.
+In 2000 I earned a B.S. in biology from Eastern Connecticut State University and then spent the next five years traveling throughout the U.S. and Central America to see what biologists really did for a living.
 In Costa Rica I sat for weeks behind a blind watching long-tailed manakins perform their mating dance, I banded endangered golden-cheeked warblers and black-capped vireos in Texas’s Hill Country, and I captured the last po’ouli honeycreeper in the cloud forests of Maui.
 During my travels I had somehow managed to skip over the Rocky Mountains until one day I landed a job working with songbirds in Yellowstone National Park - a project that morphed into a master's degree from Montana State University.
-After earning my degree in 2009, I became the field lead for Yellowstone’s bird program – a position I held for eight years.
+Before earning my degree in 2009, I became the field lead for Yellowstone’s bird program – a position I held for eight years.
 Some may say that I had the best job in the world.
-I spent most days in the field watching birds, dodging tourists, and keeping a wary eye out for grizzly bears, but three years ago my passion for conservation and wildlife took me in a new direction – writing about science, nature, and life in the American West.
+I spent most days in the field watching birds, dodging tourists, and keeping a wary eye out for grizzly bears, but five years ago my passion for conservation and wildlife took me in a new direction – writing about science, nature, and life in the American West.
+I changed careers because I am a life-long learner, and that is exactly what science writers do.
+They learn through research, they interview, and then they write and rewrite and rewrite so that others might learn too.
 I now write Natural Resource Condition Assessments for the National Park Service as well as science articles for a variety of magazines.
-I am also co-author of the blog and Facebook page Writing the Wild.
-Connect with me through twitter, Facebook, LinkedIn, or by email.
+Connect with me through twitter, LinkedIn, or by email.